awsdocs/amazon-route53-docs/doc_source/getting-started.md

 ## Step 4: Create a Website and Upload It to Your S3 Bucket<a name="getting-started-create-website"></a>

-Now that you have an S3 bucket to save your website in, you can create the first page for your website and upload it to \(save it in\) your bucket\.
+Now that you have an S3 bucket to save your website in, you can create the first page for your website and upload it to \(save it in\) your bucket\.<a name="getting-started-create-website-procedure"></a>

 **To create a website and upload it to your S3 bucket**